 Tropes used in Galaxian:

 - Adaptation Distillation: The arcade version of Galaxian 3 reduces the screen to a pair of screens rather than the 360-degree juggernaut used in the theme park version.
 It also reduces the number of players from 28 to 6.
 Even then, the cabinet is still huge by arcade cabinet standards, to the point of being billed as "THE WORLD'S LARGEST VIDEO GAME!" at the time.
-A four-player, single-screen port for PS1 exists as well.
+A four-player, single-screen port for PS1 exists as well, which included a new story mode named The Rising of Gourb as a compensation.

 - Bug War: The aliens vaguely look like bugs, and the cabinet art seems to reflect the idea.
 The sequel Galaga makes this a bit more pronounced.